proj4js/proj4js/README.md

 ## Named Projections

-If you prefer to define a projection as a string and refence it that way, you may use the proj4.defs method which can be called 2 ways, with a name and projection:
+If you prefer to define a projection as a string and reference it that way, you may use the proj4.defs method which can be called 2 ways, with a name and projection:

 ```js
 proj4.defs('WGS84', "+title=WGS 84 (long/lat) +proj=longlat +ellps=WGS84 +datum=WGS84 +units=degrees");